Driving Without Insurance Solicitors

 - Using a Mobile Phone Whilst Driving

 Our lawyers have successfully represented and defended clients facing prosecution for driving without insurance.
-If you are being investigated for driving without insurance, or if you are being prosecuted for this offence, it is vital that you receive the best possible advice and representation as early as possible to ensure that you have the best prospects of being acquitted at Court.
-At Kang & Co Solicitors, we have a team of skilled and experienced motoring law Solicitors and Barristers to assist, advise and represent you at Court for all types of motoring offences.
+If you are being investigated or prosecuted for driving without insurance it is vital that you receive the best possible advice and representation as early as possible to ensure that you have the best prospects of being acquitted at Court.
+At Kang & Co Solicitors, we have a team of skilled and experienced motoring law Solicitors and Barristers to assist you for all types of motoring offences.
 If you would like to speak to one of our specialist motoring law solicitors for a free initial consultation, please send a message via our Contact Form or call 0345 222 9955.

 Statute – What is the Law?